yamanoku/vuefes-japan-online-2022/pages/en.md

 ### aria-live

-Next, let's talk about aria-live.
+Next, about aria-live.

-This is a live region that is used to communicate dynamic changes within a page to assistive technologies.
+It's called a live region, and it's used to communicate any dynamic changes in the page to assistive technology.

 Examples include changes in form input, screen transitions in SPA, warning notifications, and carousel changes.